developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/guide/about/index.md

    * `autoCharacterSetFailureOption` - Used as the character set (NONE, ISO_8859_1, Shift_JIS, GB18030, UTF_8) if the system cannot find a character set from the preferred order that can correctly decode the data.
 * Supports Zebra DS2278 Bluetooth scanner:
    * New enum under `BarcodeManager.DeviceIdentifier` for selecting the DS2278.
 * Supports `PRESS_AND_SUSTAIN` AimType for RS6000 and RS507 Bluetooth scanners.

+**Personal Shopper API**
-* Supports `PersonalShopper` API for use with Zebra PS20 Personal Shopper device
+* Supports `PersonalShopper` API for use with Zebra PS20 Personal Shopper device.
    * Supports Cradle API
    * Supports Diagnostic API

 -----